badasahog/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 There are multiple facets to achieving isolation between VTLs:

 - Memory Access Protections: Each VTL maintains a set of guest physical memory access protections.
 Software running at a particular VTL can only access memory in accordance with these protections.
 - Virtual Processor State: Virtual processors maintain separate per-VTL state.
-For example, each VTL defines a set of a private VP registers.
+For example, each VTL defines a set of private VP registers.
 Software running at a lower VTL cannot access the higher VTL’s private virtual processor’s register state.
 - Interrupts: Along with a separate processor state, each VTL also has its own interrupt subsystem (local APIC).
 This allows higher VTLs to process interrupts without risking interference from a lower VTL.
 - Overlay Pages: Certain overlay pages are maintained per-VTL such that higher VTLs have reliable access.
 E.g. there is a separate hypercall overlay page per VTL.